 - Ys III: Wanderers from Ys, Ys IV: Mask of the Sun and Ys V received remakes on the PlayStation 2, all released only in Japan by Taito.

 - Brandish: The Dark Revenant for the PSP gave the original game a most welcome graphical overhaul, rendering the game environments in splendid 3D.
+This also meant that the game's famously esoteric camera system at last made some amount of sense, since the camera rotation was now smooth and it's far easier to keep track of where you are.

 - Mega Man: Maverick Hunter X was a remake of the first Mega Man X game with improved graphics, added anime cutscenes, an extra playable character, and an unlockable prequel OVA called The Day of Sigma.
 Sadly, the game vastly changes certain aspects of the universe, so that the remake doesn't sync up with the storyline of the other games...up until about Mega Man X5.
 The series creator stated he wanted to rewrite the beginning of the story, and would do so if the remake sold well...which it did not.